Mouthless-Stoat/physicNote/src/chapter_1.md

 #### Tension

-> **Tension** is the force that an object, such as a rope, rubber band or spring, transmits when it is stretches.

 Tension is always directly along the rope or alike object, the force is also alway a pull force.

-> **Pulleys** can be use to change a tension force direction but not magnitude.

 #### Normal Force